-And again in chapter 49, he managed to talk Krista out of a dangerous situation.
+- And again in chapter 49, he managed to talk Krista out of a dangerous situation by analyzing the reason behind her best friend's actions.
 This time, he lampshaded it.

 Sonic: [regarding Mobie the cave-bear] We should've left the big dope frozen!

-Asterix the Gaul's best bud, Obelix, is ordinarily the Dumb Muscle of the group.
-He does occasionally have ideas that actually save the day, when he figured out that, since he took a horse, Cacophonix the bard went on a long journey, meaning he went to Luteia as he earlier considered to try his hand at professional singing.
-Druid Getafix, surprised at the dumb but lovable hero's insight, stated "That boy does have his moments!"
+- Astérix: Obelix is ordinarily the Dumb Muscle of the group, but he does occasionally have ideas that save the day.
+For example, in Asterix and the Normans, he is able to track down the Giftedly Bad bard Cacofonix when he figures out that, since he took a horse, he has gone on a long journey, meaning he's acted on a suggestion to go to Lutetia to try his hand at professional singing.
+Druid Getafix, surprised at the dumb but lovable hero's insight, states, "That boy does have his moments!"

-In Ultimate X-Men, during the "Return to Weapon-X" arc, Sabertooth is fighting Wolverine, when it occurs to Sabertooth that nobody has ever thought of drowning Wolvie, and that a healing factor would be pretty useless against such a predicament.
+- In Ultimate X-Men, during the "Return to Weapon-X" arc, Sabretooth is fighting Wolverine, when it occurs to Sabretooth that nobody has ever thought of drowning Wolvie, and that a Healing Factor would be pretty useless against such a predicament.

-In Metaverse Sirius tried to buy the Daily Prophet in order to stop it from slandering Harry and himself, only to be turned down.
-His wife Helga, who used to be a house elf, then suggested that if he couldn't buy the paper, then he should buy their paper.
+- In Metaverse Sirius tries to buy the Daily Prophet in order to stop it from slandering Harry and himself, only to be turned down.
+His wife Helga, who used to be a house elf, suggests that if he can't buy the paper, then he should buy their paper.
 (I.e., their future supply of printing paper.)

-In one Love Hina story, when Motoko notes how often Keitaro has an accident, Keitaro responds that despite the frequency of said accidents, none of the girls ever move out of the way.
+- In the Love Hina story Girls in the Mist, when Motoko notes how often Keitaro has an accident, Keitaro responds that despite the frequency of said accidents, none of the girls ever move out of the way.
 Motoko admits he does have a point.